cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 - diffuser slab height
 - diffuser spacing
 - number of diffusers
+- channel width
+- floc blanket height

 We then interpreted each data set for a variety of "failure modes" that would eliminate each output as a viable option:
 - **Number of channels:** This was the first-occurring and most easily observed failure mode.
 When the number of channels went to zero, we knew that this design option was not viable.
 We also arbitrarily defined an optimal number of channels to be between 2-4 channels due to the base geometry calculations above that showed that having only one channel in a tank this large would waste a lot of space.
 We also kept in mind that having too many channels would require a lot of material for pipes, as each channel would need an inlet manifold as well as a branching system to deliver water to each channel.

 - **Diffuser spacing:** We eliminated options where the diffuser spacing was less than the diffuser diameter (since we defined the diffuser spacing as from the center of one diffuser port to the next).
 A very small diffuser spacing also caused the number of diffusers to become ridiculously large, which would render the diffuser slab unnecessarily laborious to fabricate.
 We arbitrarily decided that a number of diffusers greater than 150 would be considered "ridiculously large."

 However, after a cursory glance at the datasets, we discovered that the jet reverser diameter did not matter at the $L_2$ distances we were considering.
 We selected a range between 3 to 6 inches as a "reasonable" distance between the bottom of the diffusers and the jet reverser.
 The output values (manifold diameter, number of channels, slab height, diffuser spacing, number of diffusers) were the same across all diameters of jet reversers (from 3 to 6 inches).
 There were only differences in the data after the number of channels had already gone to zero, at which point the data was insignificant.
 Thus, we only had to look through 6 data sets of varying $L_2$ heights.
+We later changed the code so that the function only outputs 6 data sets using the smallest diameter jet reverser (3 in).

 Using this method of narrowing down our viable options, we selected a number of practical designs.
 To narrow down our options even further, we calculated the actual spacing between the holes by taking the diffuser spacing and subtracting the diffuser diameter.
 We then eliminated options where the actual spacing was less than 1 cm, as this would be difficult to precisely drill.